Leafwing-Studios/fop-rules/docs/character-options/powers/paragon.md

 **Attack:** None

-**Duration:** Instant
+**Duration:** Until the start of your next turn

 </div>

-When you trigger this aura, shift each enemy within range once.
+FLUFF.
+When you use this aura, create the _aura of chaos_ tile effect in a 2 tile radius around you.
+When this tile effect is triggered by an enemy, make a Presence attack against them, push the triggering enemy 1 tile in the direction of your choice.
+You must move the triggering enemy into a new tile if able.

 ## Aura of Conviction